How to Dine in Tuscany Without Leaving Home

 - Cut the cucumbers and tomatoes into pieces and add them to the bowl.
 Thinly slice a red onion and chiffonade the basil.
 Chiffonade means that you place all of the basil leaves in one layer, roll them up like a jelly roll, and then use a sharp knife to make very thin slices).

-- Add vinegar and olive oil and mix completely (start with a small amount of each, like 1 T. of vinegar and 3 T. of olive oil) and add more to taste.
+- Add vinegar and olive oil and mix completely (start with a small amount of each, like 1 tablespoon of vinegar and 3 tablespoons of olive oil) and add more to taste.
 Taste before adding salt and pepper.

 - The salad can be served immediately or chilled for 30 minutes in the refrigerator before serving.